 - DIY ADA Planning Workbook (2020) – This workbook is created with small arts organizations in mind to craft an ADA Access Plan.
+Although it could be completed alone, ideally a small group will complete it together.
 Go through the workbook to develop accessibility policies, articulate current access services, and craft goals for addressing barriers.
 This workbook is designed to accompany MRAC’s DIY ADA Access Planning workshop, but can be completed independently.

-- DIY ADA Planning Supplement: Identifying Barriers & Setting Goals (2020) – This supplement to the DIY ADA Planning Workbook helps you identify potential barriers to accessing your activities, and develop effective goals to address them.
+- Identifying Barriers & Setting Goals (2020) – This supplement to the DIY ADA Planning Workbook helps you identify potential barriers to accessing your activities, and develop effective goals to address them.
 Another handy resource to have while filling out the Workbook.

 - Brief Checkpoints for Access Questionnaire (2016) – This brief assessment helps you identify potential areas to improve access in your organization.

 - Arts Accessibility Planning Guide: a self-survey tool for small arts organizations in the seven-county metropolitan area (2016) – An Excel workbook that walks you through a series of questions to pinpoint ways an organization might make its activities more accessible.
 At the end of the workbook is a tool to assist in developing plans to act on what you found in the assessment.

 - Accessibility Resources to Help Involve People with Disabilities in Arts Programs (2016) – A robust list of organizations and best practices for involving people with disabilities in your arts activities.

 - Working with American Sign Language Interpreters in Performing Arts (2016) – A comprehensive guide to integrate ASL interpretation into a performance.

 ADA Access Plans – samples from Twin Cities arts organizations